Topics on this page

 Credit is the privilege to borrow money and obtain goods in the present based upon a promise to make repayments in the future.
-Credit is not a right, but merely a privilege that can be lost if it is not used responsibly.
+Credit is not a right but a privilege that can be lost if it is not used responsibly.
 When used properly, credit is an ideal financial tool.
 When used foolishly, credit can cost an exorbitant amount of money in interest and fees.
-Misusing credit can also hurt your ability to purchase homes or cars, as well as endanger future financial stability.
+Misusing credit can hurt your ability to purchase homes or cars, as well as endanger future financial stability.
 There are a variety of different types of credit, each carrying with it different privileges and interest rates, such as charge accounts, car loans, student loans, and home mortgages.

 How Can You Control Your Credit and Avoid Debt?